kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

   kubelet and volume controllers and enables shims and translation logic to route volume operations from the Cinder in-tree plugin to Cinder CSI plugin.
   Requires CSIMigration and CSIMigrationOpenStack feature flags enabled and Cinder CSI plugin installed and configured on all nodes in the cluster.
+This flag has been deprecated in favor of the `InTreePluginOpenStackUnregister` feature flag which prevents the registration of in-tree openstack cinder plugin.
 - `CSIMigrationvSphere`: Enables shims and translation logic to route volume operations from the vSphere in-tree plugin to vSphere CSI plugin.
   Supports falling back to in-tree vSphere plugin if a node does not have vSphere